Arts & Cultural Management Masters: Course Content

 • Learn the principles and frameworks of privacy, copyright and intellectual property and understand their interconnection with cultural policy

-F6 Developing Cultural Organizations (5 CP) - elective on 60 CP course
+F6 Developing Cultural Organisations (5 CP) - elective on 60 CP course

 This module is split into two parts, theory and practice.
 The theory unit teaches you the basics of entrepreneurship and how to control change processes in organisations.
 In the second part of the module, you will apply what you have learned to a specific project, drawing up a strategic plan or concept for innovation.